SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Enumerations.rst

 As described in :doc:`ControlFlow`, a ``switch`` statement must be exhaustive when considering an enumeration's cases.
-If the ``case`` for ``.west`` is omitted, this code does not compile, because it does not consider the complete list of ``CompassPoint`` cases.
+If the ``case`` for ``.west`` is omitted, this code doesn't compile, because it doesn't consider the complete list of ``CompassPoint`` cases.
-Requiring exhaustiveness ensures that enumeration cases are not accidentally omitted.
+Requiring exhaustiveness ensures that enumeration cases aren't accidentally omitted.

-When it is not appropriate to provide a ``case`` for every enumeration case, you can provide a ``default`` case to cover any cases that are not addressed explicitly:
+When it isn't appropriate to provide a ``case`` for every enumeration case, you can provide a ``default`` case to cover any cases that aren't addressed explicitly:

 .. testcode:: enums